quasarframework/quasar-framework.org/source/guide/app-lazy-loading---code-splitting.md

 ]
 ```

 Easy, right?
-What this does is that it creates a separate chunk for `/src/pages/SomePage.vue` which can be loaded only when it is needed.
-In this case, when user visits the '/same-page' route.
+What this does is that it creates a separate chunk for `/src/pages/SomePage.vue` which is then loaded only when it is needed.
+In this case, when a user visits the '/same-page' route.

 As you noticed above, we're using dynamic imports (`import('..resource..')`) instead of regular imports (`import Resource from './path/to/resource'`).
 Dynamic imports are essentially returning a Promise that you can use: